GeopaymeEE/JavaBitcoin/README.md

   - connect=[address]:port
     Specifies the address and port of a peer node.
 This statement can be repeated to define multiple nodes.
 If this option is specified, outbound connections will be created to only the listed addresses and DNS discovery will not be used.

-  - dbName=name
-	Specifies the PostgreSQL database name and defaults to 'bitcoin'

-  - dbPassword=password
-	Specifies the password for the PostgreSQL database user and defaults to 'dbpass'

-  - dbPort=port
-	Specifies the PostgreSQL database port and defaults to 5432

   - dbType=type
-    Specifies the database type and may be 'LevelDB' or 'PostgreSQL'.
+    Specifies the database type and may be 'LevelDB' or 'H2'.
 The LevelDB database will be used if no database type is specified.

-  - dbUser=user
-	Specifies the PostgreSQL database user and defaults to 'dbuser'

-  - hostname=host.domain
+  - hostName=host.domain
 	Specifies the host name for this node.
 An HTTP request will be made to checkip.dyndns.org to resolve the external IP address if no host name is specified in the configuration file.

-  - maxconnections=n
+  - maxConnections=n
     Specifies the maximum number of inbound and outbound connections and defaults to 32.

-  - maxoutbound=n
+  - maxOutbound=n
     Specifies the maximum number of outbound connections and defaults to 8.

   - port=n